Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: Trigonometric solutions of the AYBE from symplectic geometry

-Note that we can apply the discussion from Section \ref{alg-form-AYBE-sec} to deduce that the object in the Fukaya category associated with a Lagrangian $L_1$ (resp. $L_2$) equipped with a local system with monodromy $e^x$ (resp. $e^{y}$) is quasi-isomorphic to the twisted object $(L_1, x \cdot \xi_{L_1})$ (resp. $(L_2, y \cdot \xi_{L_2}) )$ as in Section \ref{twistedobjects}.
+Note that we can apply the discussion from Section \ref{alg-form-AYBE-sec} to deduce that the family of objects in the Fukaya category over the formal disk, associated with an analytic family $(L_1^x)$ (resp. $(L_2^y)$) over $\C$, is quasi-isomorphic to the twisted object $(L_1, x \cdot \xi_{L_1})$ (resp. $(L_2, y \cdot \xi_{L_2}) )$ as in Section \ref{twistedobjects}.
 (A sketch of a geometric proof of this also appears as \cite[Lemma 4.1]{auroux}.)

 Figure \ref{fig3} shows the simplest example on $\mathbb{T}_0$, where we have drawn four objects $(x_1,x_2, y_1,y_2)$ in the punctured torus, which corresponds to Belavin-Drinfeld data with $S= \{ 1 \}, C_1 = (1), C_2=(1)$.
 Note that the underlying exact Lagrangians of $x_1$ and $x_2$ (resp. $y_1$ and $y_2$) are Hamiltonian isotopic, however the monodromies of the complex local systems on them are different.